zhuo1angT/DBDS/README.md

 Some of the classic Data Structures that are frequently used in database systems.

-For simplicity, All the implementation store the data in RAM.
+For simplicity, All the implementations store the data in RAM.

 ## TODO